Nogawan

-Nogawan is a small town on Bassi-Morinda road, about 6 km from Bassi Pathana.
+Nogawan is a small town in the Fatehgarh Sahib district, Punjab, India, which is located on Bassi-Morinda road, about 6 km from Bassi Pathana.
 It is a fast-growing town and proudly houses a Senior Secondary School, Petrol Pump, Gurudwara, Flour Mill, Post Office, Railway station, Telephone Exchange, Bus Stand, veterinary hospital and a Dispensary.

 Importance

 This town serves as a transportation hub and shopping centre for various villages around it, like: